 - There are standard operating procedures and guidelines in place for adding new products or bulk/promotion purchasing

 - Shrinkage controls (protection measures) are discussed, documented, and “enforced”

-- Inventory reports and data is routinely monitored
+- Inventory reports and data are routinely monitored

-- Inventory benchmarks are consistently, routinely reviewed (it is easier to do a minor course correction than a major overhaul!)
+- Inventory benchmarks are consistently and routinely reviewed (it is easier to do a minor course correction than a major overhaul!)

 - There is an effort to understanding, determining, and utilizing proper inventory turnover